 "We knew he was a guy that could make plays when he got the football at Clemson," Campo said.
 "He handled the ball every play and made things happen there.
 It's really not a surprise that he comes here and does the same.
 We're going to find ways for him to help us."

 Call it what you want, but Dantzler has it.

 "It" is that extra spring in your step that gets you to the endzone instead of be tackled for a two-yard loss.
-"It" is what puts points on the board, and "it" it was sparks a team in need of a jumpstart.
+"It" is what puts points on the board, and "it" is was sparks a team in desperate need of a jumpstart.

 With just three games left in the 2002 season, the Dallas Cowboys need to think long and hard about which players can be a difference maker on this team in the future.